So, yesterday, I went to church for the first time in a very long time.

 I was going to be sick.

 I made it to the opposite foyer, and there, lined along the wall of the sacrament meeting room, was the envelope holder of all the tithing slips for all the bishops in the stake.
-I smiled and thought of how ironic that these envelopes were intended to give the church money, when I was going to use them to send a veritable "fuck you" to the organization.
+I smiled and thought of how ironic that these envelopes were intended to give the church money, when I was going to use them to send a veritable "fuck you."

 I grabbed the appropriate envelope, having researched what ward boundary I lived in before-hand, and made my way around the building.
 As I did, I passed by that familiar painting of Jesus beckoning Peter and the other fishermen with overladen nets.